ForestAdmin/documentation-user-guide/getting-started/master-your-ui/build-an-explorer-view.md

 ![](<../../.gitbook/assets/image (57).png>)

-### Build your Explorer view
+### Build your Explorer View

-To build your Explorer view according to your needs, turn on the [Layout Editor](using-the-layout-editor-mode/) mode while on the Explorer tab:
+To build your Explorer View according to your needs, turn on the [Layout Editor](using-the-layout-editor-mode/) mode while on the Explorer tab:

 ![](<../../.gitbook/assets/image (593).png>)